aldrinpvincent/daisy0/replit.md

 # Overview

-Daisy is a command-line debugging tool that streams browser debugging data via the Chrome DevTools Protocol.
-It launches a headless Chrome instance with remote debugging enabled, monitors various browser events (console logs, network requests, errors, performance metrics), and streams this debugging data to structured log files.
+Daisy is a command-line debugging tool that streams browser debugging data via the Chrome DevTools Protocol. **Currently optimized for local debugging environments.** It launches a headless Chrome instance with remote debugging enabled, monitors various browser events (console logs, network requests, errors, performance metrics), and streams this debugging data to structured log files.
 The tool is designed to help developers debug applications by providing comprehensive real-time insights into browser behavior during script execution.

 ## Usage